 12. Bastion Square, Victoria, BC

-The site of the city’s old Supreme Court was built on the same spot that the city’s first gallows and jail once stood.
-The tree that stands beside it was believed to have been where the hanging rope was situated and where many people died.
-Many of the men who had their lives ended here are buried beneath the buildings’ foundations.
+The city’s old Supreme Court site was built on the exact spot where the city’s first gallows and jail once stood.
+The tree beside it was believed to have been where the hanging rope was situated and where many people died.
+Many men who had their lives ended here are buried beneath the buildings’ foundations.

 13. Plains of Abraham, Quebec City, Quebec

 The Plains of Abraham is the site of one of the most famous battles in Canada’s history.
 Fought for three months in 1759, it was a battle between the British forces of Major General James Wolfe and the French troops of Major General Louis-Joseph de Montcalm, who were barricaded in Quebec City.